 Our lawyers can help you obtain many kinds of new evidence, including medical expert testimony and “buddy statements” from other veterans you served with.
 Your appeal should also be sure to include all possible secondary service-connected conditions.

 Many appeals are based on VA errors.
 One possible error involves the VA failing to send a veteran notification of required evidence, as veterans who did not receive these notices can claim this failure damaged their claim.

 There could also be issues with medical examinations, such as the VA failing to provide one.
 In other cases, the examination may have been inadequate or inaccurate.

 Do you need help appealing a VA disability rating?
-Contact Berry Law Firm as soon as possible to get qualified legal help from attorneys who have committed their legal careers to helping veterans seek the benefits they deserve.
+Contact Berry Law as soon as possible to get qualified legal help from attorneys who have committed their legal careers to helping veterans seek the benefits they deserve.

 John S. Berry Sr. is a Vietnam War veteran and Bronze Star recipient, while John S. Berry Jr. served as a company commander in Iraq during Operation Iraqi Freedom and as a platoon leader in Operation Joint Forge in Bosnia.